301: How to run a cron job

 This will run every morning at 4:41AM.
 The * is a wild card, meaning "every day/month, etc" For example; 41 04 * * 1 = every 41 minutes of every 4th hour of ever day of every weekday of month.
 Weekday is every day of the week including the weekends.
 Many customers have thought that weekdays are only Monday - Friday, instead of interpreting it as Monday - Sunday.

 When setting the time, it is also good to set the cron to run at an odd minute, instead of the top (example: 12:00) or bottom (example: 12:30) of the hour.
 The example above runs at 4:41.
 The reasoning behind this is that most people set their crons to run at either the top or bottom of the hour.
 If everyone runs their crons at the same time, this can cause the crons to run slow and even slow the overall server down for regular website traffic.
 Setting it at an odd time ensures better performance of the script.

-Specify the command to run the php script
+Specify the command to run

 The command will have two parts: